shakebugs/shake-docs/docs/react/shake-ui/home-screen.md

 Here, your user can see:
 * A welcome message that you can change from your [Shake dashboard](https://app.shakebugs.com/settings/workspace#whitelabel).
 * A button to submit a new ticket.
-* All their previous tickets (user feedback and crash reports).
+* All their previous tickets.
 To show them their previous tickets, [register your users](/react/users/overview) with Shake.

 <table class="media-container mt-50">